hundredrabbits/Pino/XOXO.md

 ## Arc

-A. This is what we do (the setup)
+1. This is what we do (the setup)
-B. These are the uniquely challenging/difficult parts to it (the conflict)
+2. These are the uniquely challenging/difficult parts to it (the conflict)
-C. This is why it matters to us and is worth it (the resolution)
+3. This is why it matters to us and is worth it (the resolution)

 ## Talk